StatisticsDoctor of Philosophy (PhD)

 London, Ontario N6A 5B7

-Our department's PhD program encompasses three fields: Statistical Theory, Actuarial Science and Financial Modelling.
+Our department's PhD program encompasses three fields: Statistics, Actuarial Science and Financial Modelling.

 - Full-time study

-- A MSc degree from a recognized institution with sufficient background in Statistics, Actuarial Sciences and/or Financial Modelling.
+- An MSc degree from a recognized institution with sufficient background in Statistics, Actuarial Sciences and/or Financial Modelling.

 - Direct-entry based on an Honours degree may be considered under exceptional circumstances.